 PCC strives to provide a safe and healthy environment that enhances the learning process.
-All students and employees should be able to attend classes, work on campus/site, and/or participate in activities with a feeling that they are in an environment that is safe and secure.
+All students and employees should be able to attend classes, work on campus/site and/or participate in activities with a feeling that they are in an environment that is safe and secure.
 PCC provides to all prospective students and employees the Campus Security Policies and Procedures and the most recent campus crime statistics.
 This is part of the Federal Law No. 101-542, the Student Right-to-Know and Campus Security Act of 1990.
-The website is www.pueblocc.edu/Public-Safety/.

-This website information addresses six topics related to campus crime and statistics: 1) a summary of PCC Crime Statistics, 2) policies regarding security, access to buildings, and campus law enforcement, 3) procedures for reporting crimes and other emergencies, 4) information on sex offenses, 5) policies on the use, possession, and sale of alcohol beverages, and 6) programs about alcohol and drug abuse education, crime prevention, and campus security policies.
+The information addresses six topics related to campus crime and statistics: 1) a summary of PCC Crime Statistics, 2) policies regarding security, access to buildings and campus law enforcement, 3) procedures for reporting crimes and other emergencies, 4) information about sex offenses, 5) policies about the use, possession and sale of alcoholic beverages, and 6) programs about alcohol and drug abuse education, crime prevention and campus security policies.